Heartburn, Acid Reflux and Gastro-Oesophageal Reflux Disease (GERD)

 People who are taking prokinetics and are experiencing these symptoms should contact their doctors or health providers immediately.
 Extrapyramidal symptoms should cease within twenty-four hours of stopping the medication.

-Although antacids like tums are used widely for indigestion and heartburn, many contains aluminium, a substance that is implicated in the cause of alzheimer's.
-More information on this subject can be found in my hub Aluminium and Alzheimer's
+Although antacids like Tums are used widely for indigestion and heartburn, many contain aluminium, a substance that is implicated in the cause of alzheimers.
+More information on this subject are in my hub Aluminium and Alzheimer's

 Some Natural Remedies used in the Treatment of Acid Reflux and GERD

 These are friendly bacteria found in the digestive tract.
 Believed to strengthen the lining of the GI tract by protecting it from harmful bacteria such as H. pylori.

 anti-cancer and anti-inflammatory effect.
 Contain digestive enzyme.
 Contact your doctor before taking this supplement for treating heartburn.

 Apple Cider Vinegar

 Believe to be able to neutralize stomach acid, however, this product is in itself highly acidic

 Reduces inflammation in the esophagus and stomach.
 Half a cup is recommended, juice can also have a laxative effect so choose a brand where laxative component has been removed as in Aloe Vera Powder.
 Aloe Vera is also thought to be able to strengthen the LES to improve its function and contains enzymes that aids digestion.

 Limited Research Available